HTTP-APIs/docs/docs/src/content/tutorial/create_api_doc.md

 3. About Hydra concepts
 4. How to create your own APIDoc using `hydra-python-core` library.

-Now, head on to [Setting up and running Hydrus➡️](https://google.com)
+Now, head on to [Setting up and running Hydrus ➡️](https://google.com)